Wuvist/papers/japan/6022_wengwei_paper.typ

 #image("atts/mobile_market_cap.png")

+It's worth noting that it's estimated that share of GDP of automobile industry in Japan is 12%, and in the economy of developed countries, growth in the automotive industry by 1% causes a GDP growth of 1.5% @automobile.
+Furthermore, Apple being the biggest company in the world its 2.94 trillion USD market capital, it's about 3.5 times of Tesla and more than 13 times of Toyota.

 Both Apple & Tesla are US companies.
-It's innovative companies like these gives tremedeous growth, and their growth combined drives the overall growth of a country.
+It's innovative companies like these gives tremedeous growth, and their growth combined drive the overall growth of a country.

 Companies needs innovation to create distictive products that grab the most profit - generate large growth.

 If Japan aims to have growths similar or even higher than US, it will comes down to the question: Can Japanese companies must beats US firms in the global competition.
-Or the be more specific to above example:
+Or the be more specific with above example:

-Can Sony create innovative smart phones better than Apple, and beats Apple in competition?
+Can Sony create innovative smart phones better than iPhone, and beats Apple in competition?
 Can Toyota create EVs or hydrogen powered car that beats Tesla?

-In order for countries like Japan & US with population larger than 100m, they will need to be leading in many industries with vast global market in the world.
-That includes entertainment, semiconductor, internet etc.
+For countries like Japan & US with population larger than 100m, they will need to be leading in many industries with vast global market in the world.
+That includes entertainment, semi-conductor, internet etc.

 Altought Japanese firms does well in all these industries, but they are seldom the top 1 that could gain the most profit, i.e. contribute to the country's growth by boosting TFP.